 Instruction at AUHS is only done in English.
-Students are required to take the TEAS and the Accuplacer to determine their command of the English language.
+Students in the undergraduate programs are required to take the TEAS (for nursing only) and the Accuplacer to determine their command of the English language.
 These tests are described further in the catalog.